MARSDEN HARTLEY: artist quotes by the painter on his paintings, art, poems, spirituality & life in American Modernism; + short biography facts

 - These people have that sort of incandescence, which is peculiar to those who know the meaning of simplicity & humility.
 They are illumined from within makes them essentially mystical in their sense of life (on the Mason-family in Nova Scotia, where Hartley stayed during 1935 – 1938; he portrayed the family several times, fh) .

-* Marsden Hartley, source of his artist quotes on painting art, spirituality, poems & life: letter to A. Sieglitz, October 28, 1936, Hartley Archive, Yale University; as quoted in ”Marsden Hartley”, by Gail R. Scott, Abbeville Publishers, Cross River Press 1988, New York p.
-111 (great painter of American modernism and famous for his abstract and symbolic paintings of wide landscapes / still lifes, art writings and theory; at the bottom more biography and life history facts)
+* artist quote, describing Dog Town where he lived in the home of a native family: letter to A. Sieglitz, October 28, 1936, Hartley Archive, Yale University; as quoted in ”Marsden Hartley”, by Gail R. Scott, Abbeville Publishers, Cross River Press 1988, New York p.
+111.

 - For wine, they drank the ocean – for bread, they ate their own despairs; counsel from the moon was theirs – for the foolish contention – Murder is not a pretty thing – yet seas do raucous everything to make it pretty – for the foolish or the brave, a way seas have.

-* Marsden Hartley, source of his artist quotes on painting art, spirituality, poems & life: some lines from a poem he wrote on his painting: ‘Fishermen’s Last Supper’ (the Mason family 1940-1941); as quoted in ”Marsden Hartley”, by Gail R. Scott, Abbeville Publishers, Cross River Press 1988, New York p.
-113 (great painter of American modernism and famous for his abstract and symbolic paintings of wide landscapes / still lifes, art writings and theory; at the bottom more biography and life history facts)
+* artist quote, describing Dog Town where he lived in the home of a native family an describing their relation to the sea as fishermen, from: some lines from a poem he wrote on his painting: ‘Fishermen’s Last Supper’ (the Mason family 1940-1941); as quoted in ”Marsden Hartley”, by Gail R. Scott, Abbeville Publishers, Cross River Press 1988, New York p.
+113.

 - It is never difficult to see images – when the principle of the image is embedded in the soul.

-* Marsden Hartley, source of his artist quotes on painting art, spirituality, poems & life: a letter to Kuntz, April 4, 1932; as quoted in ”Marsden Hartley”, by Gail R. Scott, Abbeville Publishers, Cross River Press 1988, New York p.
-124 (great painter of American modernism and famous for his abstract and symbolic paintings of wide landscapes / still lifes, art writings and theory; at the bottom more biography and life history facts)
+* source of his artist quote in which he relates good images with the soul, in his: a letter to Kuntz, April 4, 1932; as quoted in ”Marsden Hartley”, by Gail R. Scott, Abbeville Publishers, Cross River Press 1988, New York p.
+124.

 - I see the possibility of being ‘made new’ again and the gift of rebirth is all that lets anyone really live… …The great secret… … is never to get stuck, imprisoned in common social patterns.
 They always paralyse the real quality of life – the ‘going onward’ is all that matters, and the dead moments in one’s life through trying to be a unit in any society or social concept are terrifying really.